 The building was named for James Buchanan Eads, the designer of Eads Bridge, and was a gift to the university by his daughter, Mrs. James Finney How.
 Mrs. How’s father-in-law was John How, a charter member of the university’s Board of Directors.
 James Eads is well known in St. Louis for his work on Eads Bridge, the first arched steel bridge to cross the Mississippi.
 What is not as well known is that, before designing the bridge (the first and only bridge Eads ever built), Eads designed ironclad gunboats for the Union army during the Civil War.

 Student Life and the alumni magazine, then known as the Alumni Bulletin were housed here.
-Mary Wickes, the late actress and Washington University alumna (class of 1930) worked in this space from 1930-34, while on the staff of the University News Bureau, now known as the Office of Public Affairs.
+Mary Wickes, the late actress and Washington University alumna (class of 1930) worked in this space from 1930-34, while on the staff of the University News Bureau, now known as University Marketing & Communications.